 On each side of those paired contacts, is a mating contact, these mount, via brackets, into the base of the VR.
 To the left of the coil is a round item, about 5/16" in diameter, nearly an inch long, probably painted reddish brown, with a wire out each end.
 This device is a wire wound "choke".
 It is a special coil of wire, whose main purpose is to reduce some of the electrical arcing at the contacts.

 Saying all this slightly differently: At the TOP of the solenoid, as part of the iron core, there is a metal tab, that goes to the LEFT.
 It is THAT tab that is the VOLTAGE adjustment for the regulator.
 That small tab is bendable up & down ...and only a SLIGHT change will make a LARGE voltage difference.
 That tab presses against a spring steel blade that is riveted to the clapper.
 The steel blade extends even farther to the right, & is then riveted to a sturdy mounting.
 More on this a bit further down.

-NOTE...Supposedly some of these mechanical regulators were built with a voltage adjuster, on the underside of the unit.
+Some very few of these mechanical regulators were built with a voltage adjuster, on the underside of the unit.
 It would make adjustment easy ...but, if irregularities are found, servicing the contacts may be necessary, as well as adjusting the tab for the correct voltage.
-I recommend careful treatment of the contacts in any case.

 In the REGULATING mode, the clapper contact(s) vibrate between the other two contacts.
 In one position ...the position of at-rest, engine off, un-energized condition, the left contacts are closed, and the alternator rotor gets its magnetizing energy (at key-on) via the GEN lamp circuit, through those contacts.
-In the slight to more than slight over-voltage condition, the RIGHT contacts close, reducing the rotor electrical input.
+In the slight to more than slightly over-voltage condition, the RIGHT contacts close, reducing the rotor electrical input.

-NOTE...if the contacts are excessively worn, a new regulator is a good idea.
-I see no reason an electronic regulator could not be substituted, except that then the motorcycle is not 'original'.
+If the contacts are excessively worn, a new regulator is a good idea.
+I see no reason an electronic regulator could not be substituted (except that the motorcycle is then not 'original').

 Most failures or other problems of the mechanical regulator are due to worn or dirty or pitted contacts.
 These are cleanable with a thin piece of non-slick paper with a drop of solvent.
-If well-pitted, one should use some sort of rather thin points files (I use 200 grit only if REALLY bad, then 300, then 400; if not so bad I start with 300, & finish with 400).
+If well-pitted, one should use some sort of rather thin contacts points files (I use 200 grit only if REALLY bad, then 300, then 400; if not so bad I start with 300, & finish with 400).
 Do this CAREFULLY, & SQUARELY.
 Do not remove but the tiniest amount of metal.
 There are also thin bladed semi-flexible contact burnishing tools at many electronics shops, which come in these grit grades.
-Many if not most old-fashioned ignition points files are too thick AND TOO COARSE.
-One can use a narrow strip of VERY fine GRIT SANDpaper, holding a light pressure between the two contacts being serviced, & pulling the strip through gently at 90° to the contacts.
-DON'T use emery or silicon carbide or other types of materials, the particles may be so hard as to embed themselves in the metal, causing fast wear.
+Many if not most old-fashioned ignition points files are TOO THICK AND TOO COARSE.
+One can use a narrow strip of VERY FINE GRIT SANDPAPER, holding a light pressure between the two contacts being serviced, & pulling the strip through gently at 90° to the contacts.
+DON'T use emery or silicon carbide, the very hard particles might embed themselves in the metal.

 2. Adjustment of contact spacing is not a good idea.
 It will upset regulation.
 However, if considerable metal was removed from the points due to their badly pitted condition, or one has bent things, adjustment may be necessary.
-The points (contacts) are spaced for both mechanical AND mechanical/electrical reasons.
+The points (contacts) are spaced for both mechanical and electrical reasons.
 This mechanical voltage regulator is more complicated in operation than it appears.
-The spacing between contacts, the alignment of the clapper, the temperature compensating metals....ETC.
+The spacing between contacts, the alignment of the clapper, the temperature compensating metals....etc.

-3. Resetting the voltage is done by SLIGHTLY bending the SMALL metal tab at the end of the clapper.
+3. Expanding on earlier information, resetting the voltage is done by SLIGHTLY bending the SMALL metal tab at the end of the clapper.
 The adjustment is quite sensitive.
-At room temperature, the voltage as regulated at the battery, fully charged, and at goodly rpm, should be about 14.15 to 14.25, and higher if quite cold (perhaps 14.35 if the VR is near freezing), lower if warmer.
-This means that if the engine is hot, and the voltage regulator is also quite warm from the heat rising from the motor, the voltage should be more like 13.9 to 14.0.
-Be sure to replace the cover (REcheck the voltage after the cover is on).
-If voltage is OK with cover ON and the unit mounted to the motorcycle, then properly re-tape it against ingress of water, etc.
+At room temperature, the voltage as regulated at the battery, fully charged, and at goodly rpm, should be about 14.15 to 14.25, and somewhat higher if quite cold (perhaps 14.35 if the VR is near freezing), lower if warmer.
+This means that if the engine is hot, and the voltage regulator is also quite warm from the heat rising from the motor, the voltage should be more like 14.0.
+Be sure to replace the cover & recheck the voltage after the cover is on.
+If voltage is OK with cover ON and the unit mounted to the motorcycle, then properly re-tape it against ingress of water.

 FULL VOLTAGE ADJUSTMENT PROCEDURE:

 You probably will not have any need to do this full procedure & would simply adjust the tab after cleaning the points ...or ....resetting the distance measurements, & then setting the voltage tab ...those things are likely good enough.
-See the section following.
+See the section following this section.